groupdock/kin/README.md

-If you want to reference another property from within a generator, use `kin.get('someProperty')`.
+If you want to reference another property from within a generator, use `Kin.get(this, 'someProperty')`.

-Because we 'simultaneously' execute each generator function, there's no guarantee that the generator will have run by the time we're referencing it within another property generator. `kin.get` ensures the property's generator has returned a value.
+Because we 'simultaneously' execute each generator function, there's no guarantee that the generator will have run by the time we're referencing it within another property generator. `Kin.get` ensures the property's generator has returned a value.